Header image for The Steam Map

 The red data points are games containing the tags ‘3D’, ‘Horror’, and ‘Online Co-Op’

-An image of the Steam store page for the game titled 'The Egg'
+An image of the Steam store page for the game titled 'King of Swords'

-While The Egg does look hilarious (we definitely want to try it out), would it be the first game you’d think of when brainstorming ideas for a Phasmophobia-inspired game?
+While King of Swords does look awesome (we definitely want to try it out), would it be the first game you’d think of when brainstorming ideas for a Phasmophobia-inspired game?
 Probably not.
 It also wouldn’t be very helpful for gauging performance and revenue estimates for games similar to Phasmophobia.
-Yet, the developer has tagged it with ‘3D’, ‘Horror’, and ‘Online Co-Op’.
+Yet, it has been tagged ‘3D’, ‘Horror’, and ‘Online Co-Op’.

 Now let us consider an alternative approach.